Luthaf/vesin/README.md

 ### Benchmarks

-You can find below benchmark result for increasingly large diamond supercells, on Apple M1 Max CPU.
+You can find below benchmark result for increasingly large diamond supercells, using an AMD 3955WX CPU and an NVIDIA 4070 Ti SUPER GPU.
 You can run this benchmark on your system with the script at `benchmarks/benchmark.py`.

 ![Benchmarks](./docs/src/benchmark.png)